sakisan28/rg351_synthmodule/README.md

 Option - FileManager - Execute 'stop_synth.sh' to stop.

 Defaut soundfont file is /usr/share/sounds/sf3/default-GM.sf3
-If you have another file, you can rewrite path in start_synth.sh .
+If you have another file, you can rewrite path in fluidsettings.txt .

 **link**
 FluidSynth [https://www.fluidsynth.org/](https://www.fluidsynth.org/)